 If I were to buy an electric guitar with a built-in piezo pickup, I would definitely consider Cort M-Custom.
 It’s not an entry-level guitar nor it is a low-quality instrument despite the fact that Cort brand is considered to be an entry-level guitar maker.
 I don’t think Cort is a bad brand, they make great instruments, but you have to choose wisely and always have it checked if you buy online.

 Let’s talk about the availability of this guitar.
 I have done some research on it, but it’s not easy to find this guitar online.
-I was only able to find one in the UK Amazon, please click here to have a look at the price and shipping info.
+I recommend you visit Thomann and ask them as they sell Cort brand, they might bring some for you.
+You never know!

 Thanks for reading and I hope it’s been helpful.
 See you in the next review!